coderefinery/presentations/phase-2-proposal.md

 # Goals for follow-up project

+- Include Estonia and Iceland to our network and activities
 - Focus on **workshops** but keep services running
 - In workshops **use own services**
 - **Reach scale**